Yelk11/BrainEmbedded/clc2267sx000008jvcnclfz3s.md

-# A Walkthrough of the Software Development Process: From Idea to Launch
+# A Walkthrough of the Software Development Process

 Developing software is a complex and multifaceted process that involves a wide range of activities.
 In this post, we'll take a high-level look at the software development process, from idea to launch.